sonofjon/bf-notify/README.md

    ```bash
    python apartments.py
    ```
-3. Check your inbox for an email summary (if any matches) and inspect `seen.json` for added IDs.
+3. Inspect your inbox (for any matches) and `seen.json` (for new IDs).

 ### GitHub Actions

-Once the code and workflow are pushed to your GitHub repo:
+1. Push or merge any changes to your fork.

-1. Navigate to **Actions → Daily apartment check → Run workflow** to test it immediately.
+2. In your fork on GitHub, go to **Actions → Daily apartment check → Run workflow** to trigger it.
-2. The workflow will also run automatically every day at 08:00 UTC, fetch new listings, send you an email, and update `seen.json`.
+3. The workflow will thereafter run automatically each day at 08:00 UTC, send emails for new listings, and update `seen.json` in your repo.

 ## Custom Filters